 Fasting is undoubtedly the best way to break a plateau, reset your body, get back into ketosis and start burning some of your fat stores again.

-If you’re in ketosis but gaining weight or you’ve hit a plateau, give intermittent fasting a try.
+If you’re in ketosis and gaining weight or you’ve hit a plateau, give intermittent fasting a try.

 Looking for a more complete guide to start or stick to the keto diet?
 My Ketogenic Diet 101 eBook is a complete, all-in-one resource for the ketogenic diet.
 This book includes all the need-to-know info about the keto diet, how it affects lifestyle diseases like autism, epilepsy, diabetes and high blood pressure plus over 45 recipes, checklists and grocery lists to get you started.
 Want the grocery list, quick start guide and 7-day meal plan for free?
 Get it below.